 Don’t prune too soon, though, as you don’t want your vine to start attempting new growth in the depth of winter.
 Instead, prune in the late winter or early spring, depending on your climate.
 Be sure to leave a few of the buds on the trunk to encourage growth when the time comes.

 Want to know more about growing grapes?
 Take a look at Great Grapes: How to Grow the Popular Fruit Multi-Tasker.
-This collection includes information about the history of this wonderful fruit, different types of grapes, and how to grow grapes, complete with how much water and sunlight grapes needs.
+This gardening guide includes information about the history of this wonderful fruit, different types of grapes, and how to grow grapes, complete with how much water and sunlight grapes needs.
 You’ll also get profiles of several popular varieties of grapes, plus several mouth-watering grape recipes.
-Open up the collection today and start growing grapes!
+Open up the gardening guide today and start growing grapes!